Newer (c. 2015) large translucent blue glass marble with iridescent rainbow finish.

 - Titanium (Ti): 4,514 +/- 935 ppm

-While new marbles often have lead, my experience has been that older ones are more likely to have higher levels of lead than newer ones.
+While new marbles often have Lead, my experience has been that older ones are more likely to have higher levels of Lead than newer ones.

-In my opinion NO amount of Arsenic or Cadmium belongs in ANY toy intended for use by a child.
+In my opinion, NO amount of Arsenic or Cadmium belongs in ANY toy intended for use by a child.

-A consideration with glass marbles is that they can vary significantly from batch to batch (and from company to company) — so testing results from one batch from one company might be very different from the test results for the same product from a different batch from the same company!
+A consideration with glass marbles is that they can vary significantly from batch to batch (and from company to company) — so testing results from one batch within one company might be very different from the test results for the same product from a different batch from the same company!

-Said simply: In nearly a decade of consumer goods testing, I have never found any particular company whose marbles consistently tested lead-free (with XRF technology).
-Even companies who specifically market and advertise their marbles as lead-free do not have consistently lead-free marbles (based on the testing I have done!)
+Said simply: In nearly a decade of consumer goods testing, I have never found any particular company whose marbles consistently tested Lead-free (with XRF technology).
+Even companies who specifically market and advertise their marbles as Lead-free do not have consistently Lead-free marbles (based on the testing I have done!).

 As always, please let me know if you have any questions!